Faculty & Staff Achievements

 two figures shaking hands illustration

 In addition to alumni who give their time, share their expertise, and open their professional networks to students, the USF Law community has supported the school with a great deal more than nickels.
 From expanding USF’s Racial Justice Clinic by creating two staff attorney positions as part of a landmark partnership with the San Francisco District Attorney’s Office, to funding bar prep resources, generous donors who are alumni and friends are stepping forward to help propel the law school’s programming and reputation.
 Four years ago, Freiwald secured a gift totaling $6.1 million from an anonymous benefactor to establish a new Justice for Animals Program, which created an endowed Chair in Animal Law, and allowed the law school to recruit renowned animal rights litigator Matthew Liebman.
-Freiwald has also been successfully raising funds for the construction of a new space in the library that will house the evolving International Human Rights and Immigration Clinics — and, together with her team, has brought two new centers to campus, each focused on a cutting-edge area of law: the Center for Contemplative Law and Ethics, which teaches research-based mindfulness practices to students and lawyers, and the Blockchain Law for Social Good Center, the first of its kind in the nation.
+Freiwald has also been successfully raising funds for the construction of a new space in the library that will house the evolving International Human Rights and Immigration Clinics — and, together with her team, has brought two new centers to campus, each focused on a cutting-edge area of law: the Center for Contemplative Law and Ethics, which teaches research-based mindfulness practices to students and lawyers, and the Center for Law, Tech, and Social Good, the first of its kind in the nation.
 “We’re bringing leaders from the industry, experts from government, real power players in the ecosystem to campus to meet with our students,” said Visiting Professor Michele Neitz, founding director of the Blockchain Law for Social Good Center.
 “Students have been really eager to learn about this technology, and a lot of them really do come at this from a social good angle because that’s just who USF students are.”
 By putting on events, providing training sessions for California leaders and policymakers, and conducting research on the implications of blockchain from urban development to climate action to privacy, the Center holds potential to become a differentiator that attracts students while enriching the USF Law experience.
 “The Center is not just about getting students jobs, it’s also thinking about the right way to regulate this new technology that avoids the mistakes of the past,” said Freiwald.
 “We can contribute to the development of ethical legal frameworks that incorporate central Jesuit values, which include collaboration rather than unbridled competition, care for the environment, and care for each other.”

 Practical Instruction & Hands-on Learning